Tax Guide for Manufacturing, and Research & Development, and Electric Power Equipment & Buildings Exemption

 Examples

-The following are categories and examples of tangible personal property (TPP) that may be used in the generation or production and/or storage and distribution of electric power (in some cases as part of a special purpose building).
-As always, whether or not the sale or use of a particular item of TPP qualifies for the partial exemption is based on whether the three basic elements have been met: qualified person, qualified tangible personal property, and qualified use.
-(See Qualifications tab).
+The following are categories and examples of tangible personal property that may be used in the generation or production and/or storage and distribution of electric power (in some cases as part of a special purpose building).
+As always, whether or not the sale or use of a particular item of tangible personal property qualifies for the partial exemption is based on whether the three basic elements have been met: qualified person, qualified tangible personal property, and qualified use.
+(See Qualifications page).

 Biomass electric power generation